Countdown to Come and Take It

 Gonzales Noon Lions Club T-Bone, Chili, & Beans Cook-Off

-Come & Take It Golf Tournament
+2024 Come & Take It Golf Tournament

 In Memory of our Fallen Heroes in Vietnam: Cpt T. Chenault, CPL L. Schatteet, SP4 D. Tomas, LCPL C. Bolden, CPL J. Tuch, CPL B. Baker, SGT R. Asher.
-Proceeds go to” The Community Foundation of The Gonzales Area (CFGA)” Providing Gonzales area, Student and Faculty Educational Scholarship opportunities.
+Proceeds go to” The Community Foundation of The Gonzales Area (CFGA)” Providing Gonzales area, and Student and Faculty Educational Scholarship opportunities.

-Come and Take It Celebration Mullet Championship
+2024 Come and Take It Food Vendor (APPLICATIONS CLOSED)

 THANK YOU TO OUR COME & TAKE IT CELEBRATION SPONSORS